PROVIDING OPPORTUNITIES

 NEW & CURRENT STUDENTS | Years 7-12

-These scholarships are available to students who will be entering Year 7 to Year 12 and are open to students from any school, including current Scotch Oakburn students, who show ability and potential in music, dance and/or drama and technical theatre production.
+These scholarships are available to students who will be entering Year 7 to Year 12 and are open to students from any school, including current Scotch Oakburn students, who show ability and potential in Music, Dance, Drama and/or Technical Theatre Production.

 Applicants should use the following as guidelines when considering applying for a Performing Arts Scholarship: